Posts Tagged ‘John Burroughs’

 Read MoreJohn Burroughs

-John o’Birds Naturalist, poet, and philosopher John Burroughs (books by this author) was born on a dairy farm on April 3, 1837.
-He was sent to the local school, where his desk was next to that of Erie Railroad Robber Baron, Jay Gould (the son of a nearby neighbor).
-When Burroughs struggled in school, Gould…
+John o’Birds Naturalist, poet, and philosopher John Burroughs (books by this author) was born on a dairy farm on this date in 1837.
+He was sent to the local school, where his desk was next to that of Erie Railroad Robber Baron Jay Gould (the son of a nearby neighbor).
+When Burroughs struggled in school,…

 Read MoreApril 3, 2019 Garden Moods, John Burroughs, Kate Brandegee, Rebecca Salsbury Palfrey Utter, William Glassley, Magnifying Glass, Trilliums, and the Wake-Robin